sdonovan001/cloud-computing-models/IaaS/README.md

 While IaaS does come with the benefit of shifting CapEx costs to OpEx costs (you don't *own* the physical assets... you *rent* them), you still have many of the same costs you would have with an On-Prem model.
 With IaaS your datacenter staffing / management costs will be somewhat reduced but your people are still responsible for much of the application stack and therfore the *costs* associated with that.

 A huge benefit of IaaS is the speed at which you can implement chage across your organization.
-Lets say you recognize an opportunity to leapfrog your competition by significantly scaling the deployment of one of you applications globaly.
+Lets say you recognize an opportunity to leapfrog your competition by significantly scaling the deployment of one of your applications globaly.
 In the On-prem model it might take you months to get the required hardware ordered and deployed.
 With an IaaS cloud hosting solution... it will only take minutes!
 ## Example Deployment using Google Cloud Build, Packer and Terraform
 We will automate our deployment by leveraging [Google Cloud Build](https://cloud.google.com/build?hl=en), [HashiCorp Packer](https://www.packer.io/) and [HashiCorp Terraform](https://www.terraform.io/).
 * __Google Cloud Build__ - A GCP service that automates the process of building, testing and deploying applications.